alphagov/paas-community/README.md

 [pgadmin4](pgadmin) shows you how to run PgAdmin4 on GOV.UK PaaS to administer your Postgres backing services.

-## Cloud Foundry Community
+## Other sources of examples

+GOV.UK PaaS is based on Cloud Foundry.
 The Cloud Foundry community maintain another shared set of examples in [the cloudfoundry-samples GitHub organisation](https://github.com/cloudfoundry-samples)

 ## Contributing